dhbw-ka-pm/mentalmodels-for-teams/The_Map_Is_Not_The_Territory/The_Map_Is_Not_The_Territory.md

 3. A map needs **interpretation**, a process that can cause major errors.

+## What you should take from it

+This principle basically shows that we always work with a map, but if we change the map then the territory hasn't necissarily changed.
+Sometimes people tend to change the map in a way which fits for their goals but actually is wrong.
+E.g. Removing a mountain from the map because you'd like to pass there.
+So always make sure that your map is always as simmilar to the actual territory as possible in order to be able to make good decisions and forsee their outcome.
 ## Sources

 - [The Map Is Not the Territory](https://fs.blog/map-and-territory/)